 Researchers who access data to study population health have produced many outstanding contributions to scientific knowledge and to policy-making for healthier communities.

 PopData facilitates access to data from our partners, including both federal and provincial sources.
-We also support the development and delivery of the BC Ministry of Health's Health Data Platform (HDP).
+Our partnerships with the Government of British Columbia support the development and delivery of the Data Innovation Program and the Health Data Platform (HDP).

 Categories of data currently available include: